cieljaune/angular-firebase-auth0/README.md

-# AngularJS + Auth0 +  Firebasese
+# AngularJS + Auth0 +  Firebase
-Angular Seed project use Firebase and Auth0

-This is the seed project you need to use if you're going to create an AngularJS app that will use Auth0 and an API that you're going to be developing.
-That API can be in any language.
+This is the seed project you need to use if you're going to create an AngularJS app that will use Auth0 and Firebase.

-If you want to connect to a third party API like Firebase or Amazon, please check [this other seed](https://github.com/auth0/auth0-angular/tree/master/examples/widget-with-thirdparty-api).

 ## Running the example